AlyssaHove/AlyssaHove/README.md

 February :heart: Goals
   - [ ] Wowie Jam 3.0 (Feb 26th - Mar 1st)
   - [ ] Get a proof of concept done
-  - [ ] Get my personal site in a running state
   - [x] Complete 12 cards in my Pixel art challenge

 March :shamrock: Goals
    - [ ] The Creative Habit Jam (All March) I will not post here but will link my itch.io
    - [ ] Get the BF compiler in basic working order and unprivated
    - [ ] Complete 10 cards in my Pixel art challenge (2/10)
+   - [ ] Get my personal site in a running state

 April :cloud: Goals
    - [ ] Ludum Dare 48 April 2021
    - [ ] Complete 10 cards in my Pixel art challenge
    - [ ] Get the Kotlin in very basic working order and unprivated
+   - [ ] Get the Android app in very basic working order and unprivated

-May :Flower: Goals
+May :tulip: Goals
    - [ ] Ludum Dare 48 April 2021
    - [ ] Complete 10 cards in my Pixel art challenge
+   - [ ] Get the Android app in very basic working order and unprivated